hazadus/flask-restx-learn/README.md

 # flask-restx-learn

-Repo for experiments with Flask-RESTX, Marshmallow and SQLAlchemy libraries.
+Repo for experiments with Flask, Flask-RESTX, Marshmallow and SQLAlchemy frameworks.

 ## References